Judi Bari: Political and conservation activities

 During the early to mid-1980s, Bari devoted herself to Pledge of Resistance, a group that opposed US policies in Central America.
 She was a self-proclaimed virtuoso on the bullhorn.
 She edited, wrote, and drew cartoons for political leaflets and publications.

 Around 1985, Bari moved north with her husband and two children to the vicinity of Redwood Valley in Mendocino County, California.
 It was an area of old timber towns, such as Eureka and Fortuna, and a new wave of hippies and young counter-culture adults who migrated here from urban areas.

 In 1986, Houston millionaire Charles Hurwitz acquired Pacific Lumber Company, with assets in Northern California, including in redwood forests.
 He doubled the company's rate of timber harvesting as a means of paying off the acquisition cost.
 This enraged environmentalists.
 The federal government also investigated the transaction because of Hurwitz's use of junk bonds.
 Activist protests against old-growth timber harvesting by Pacific Lumber became the focus of Earth First! in the following years.

 On May 8, 1987, a sawmill accident occurred at the Louisiana Pacific mill in Cloverdale, California.
 Mill worker George Alexander nearly died of injuries suffered when a saw blade struck a spike in a log being milled, generating shrapnel.
 Adverse publicity resulted.

 Earth First!, which at that point still promoted "monkeywrenching" as part of its tactics, was blamed by the company and some workers for the spike because of incidents of equipment sabotage that had taken place in the vicinity where the log was harvested.
 But responsibility for the spike was not determined.
+However, it was later confirmed that the prime suspect in the case was not an Earth First! activist but a local "disgruntled" landowner.

 The bad publicity from the incident resulted in Earth First! disavowing tree spiking (but not other forms of sabotage).